 What Kind of Used Honda Civic Parts Can You Find at a Salvage Yard?

 You can find all types of used OEM Honda parts.
-This includes all the common stuff like doors, hoods, panels, auto glass, seats, dashboards, wiring harnesses, motors, starters, alternators, calipers, exhausts, turbos, etc. Then there is the Civic specific parts for each generation like the Hondamatic transmission components or the base 1335 cc engine used in the gen 2 civics in 1979.
+This includes all the common stuff like doors, hoods, panels, auto glass, seats, dashboards, wiring harnesses, motors, starters, alternators, calipers, exhausts, turbos, etc. Then there are the Civic-specific parts for each generation like the Hondamatic transmission components or the base 1335 cc engine used in the Gen 2 civics in 1979.

 The Honda Civic junkyards near me, have an online searchable parts database.
 That means you can look online for your parts without having to walk around a yard all day.

-Look for Interchangable Auto Parts for Honda Civics..
+Look for Interchangeable Auto Parts for Honda Civics..

-One of the keys to junkyarding is that you should now comparable vehicles to pull parts from.
-Since The Civic has been alot you can check for parts in the CR-X, CR-X del Sol, the Concerto, the first generation Prelude, and the CR-V and FR-V).
+One of the keys to junkyarding is that you should know comparable vehicles to pull parts from.
+Since The Civic has been a lot you can check for parts in the CR-X, CR-X del Sol, the Concerto, the first generation Prelude, and the CR-V and FR-V).
 For Civics manufactured between 1992 and 2000, there are many Acura parts you could use instead as well.

-Knowing which parts on which models are interchangable, will help you find used Civic parts more effeciently.
+Knowing which parts on which models are interchangeable, will help you find used Civic parts more efficiently.

 What Happens After the Car is Stripped?